-Enjoy the island life at Disney World’s Polynesian Resort!
+Aloha from the poly!
+Sit down, relax and enjoy the island life at Disney World’s Polynesian Resort Character Breakfast.

 Wanna see the pictures and hear all the deets?
 I’ve got it for you below!

 Not what you’re looking for?
 Get all the character meals you can go to without a park ticket or check out this crazy long list of free things you can get at Disney World.

 Finding all the best places to eat can be stressful…!

 Cut the overwhelm with the Touring Plan for Disney World, complete with all the can’t miss places to eat (including Gluten Free, Dairy Free, Multiple allergens, Last Minute Planning and more! 🏰